niklasramo/eventti/README.md

 // -> foo 2

 // Case #2: When the idDedupeMode mode is set to "update" the existing listener
-// will be updated by the new listener while keeping the listener at the same
+// (matching the id) will be replaced with new listener while keeping the
-// index in the listener queue. const emitter2 = new Emitter({ idDedupeMode: 'update' });
+// listener at the same index in the listener queue. const emitter2 = new Emitter({ idDedupeMode: 'update' });
 emitter2.on('a', () => console.log('foo 1'), 'foo');
 emitter2.on('a', () => console.log('bar'), 'bar');